gelee0729/xtselfe/README.md

 `xtselfe` is available from [SSC](https://ideas.repec.org/c/boc/bocode/s459713.html).
 It can be installed in Stata 16 or later by typing `ssc install xtselfe` in the Stata Command window.

-After installation, type `help xtselfe` to view the help file.
+After installation, type `help xtselfe` to view the help file and `which xtselfe` to check the installed version.

 Current SSC version: `1.0.1` (28may2026).